Click Here to WhatsApp Us for Business Inquiries.

 If your virtual office provider is not registered with the Municipality of Bahrain, your entire Commercial Registration is at risk.
 Always verify Municipality registration before signing any agreement.
 Ask the provider for their commercial license number and confirm it on the Sijilat portal.

 A virtual office will not work if your business requires manufacturing operations or a workshop.
 These are the only two activity categories that require larger physical premises with industrial zoning.
-All other business activities can operate from a virtual office.
+All other business activities can operate from a virtual office — check our company formation guide for full eligibility details.

 Manufacturing and workshop operations require industrial zoning approval, equipment installation space, safety inspections, environmental compliance, and facility certifications.
 A virtual office does not meet these requirements.
 If your business involves production, assembly, or workshop operations, you need physical premises with appropriate industrial licensing.
 The Bahrain International Investment Park in the northern governorate is purpose-built for manufacturing and industrial operations.